 After, say, a prac, I usually get 4 or 5 kids to read out their answers to Question 1.
-I will then give feedback (mixed with praise where appropriate).
+I then give some quick feedback to each student after they’ve read out their answers.
 I then get 4 or 5 kids to read out their answers to Question 2, and so on.
 This takes a bit of time, but it’s worth it.

 I’ve been teaching like this for quite a few years now and it has been received very positively by my students.
 They get to show off their work to the rest of the kids, they get to hear “best-practice” answers from other kids which lifts everyone’s standards, and kids who may not have understood something first time get to hear the answers from their peers.
 Everyone wins.
 And that’s how classes should be!